UdoGerhards/Nodejs-annotations/README.md

 ## Visualization of your context

-The library is also possible to visualize your application context but this feature is currently under development and not ready for use at the moment.
+The library provides also the possiblity to visualize your application context but this feature is currently under development and not ready for use at the moment.

+## Further documentation

+Please have a look at the provided tests to see how to use the different annotations